-While it is not native to the UK the kiwi fruit can be grown with ease in this climate.
-The compact bushes provide delicious, sweet furry brown fruit, with delicate bright green flesh.
-What’s more, when picked fresh from the bush, they taste fantastic, and have a much higher nutrient content than those that are transported across the world to reach our supermarkets.
-What’s more, if you grow your own kiwi fruit, you’ll be lowering your carbon footprint, as there will be les (or no) food miles involved in you eating your delicious kiwis.
+When picked fresh from the bush, they taste fantastic, and have a much higher nutrient content than those that are transported across the world to reach our supermarkets.
+If you grow your own kiwi fruit, you’ll be lowering your carbon footprint, as there will be les (or no) food miles involved in you eating your delicious kiwis.

 Kiwi fruit bushes are vigorous plants that can grow up to 9m tall.
 It needs plenty of sunlight and shelter in order to thrive.
 The fruits grow on vines, and its large leaves are heart-shaped.

 About Kiwi Plants